 When it comes to aging in place, it is helpful to take a seasonal approach to managing risks.
-Whether you are an aging adult or a loved one of aging parents, reevaluating the living arrangements every 3 months can really keep you in tune with changing needs and preparations for the coming season.
+Whether you are an aging adult or a loved one of aging parents, reevaluating the living arrangements every 3 months can really keep you stay in tune with changing needs and preparations for the coming season.
 It is important to continually ask, “Is my home meeting my current needs and supporting my safety?
 Could some small changes reduce the risk of a fall or injury?
 Do my spouse and I have a high quality of life here?”
 Winter can be one of the most important seasons to prepare for when aging in place.
 If you’re home for the holidays this year, here are a few tips to help you and your family be ready and stay safe.

-Keeping the house warm is an important aspect of winter living for all of us.
 As we age, the body tends to have more difficulty retaining heat and staying warm becomes more difficult.
 Dressing in layers will help the body acclimate, especially during transitions between indoor and outdoor environments.
 Pay close attention to those with dementia, as one of the symptoms of the disease is an inability to dress appropriately for weather conditions.
 If your loved one exhibits difficult behaviors such as wandering, take extra precautions in the winter.
 If they were to wander outside, a fall or hypothermia can put them at serious risk.

 Preventing a Fire